WebAssembly/conditional-segment-initialization/proposals/conditional-segment-initialization/Overview.md

 ## Proposal: New instructions to initialize data and element segments

-Similar to solution 2, we repurpose the memory index as a flags field.
-Unlike solution 2, the flags field specifies whether this segment is _inactive_.
+We repurpose the memory index as a flags field.
+The flags field specifies whether this segment is _inactive_.
 An inactive segment will not be automatically copied into the memory or table on instantiation, and must instead be applied manually using two new instructions:
 `init_memory` and `init_table`.

 When the least-significant bit of the flags field is `1`, the segment is